“If a doctor is not happy with what Medicare paid for your care, can that doctor charge you extra money – out of your own pocket?”

 Medigap Plans F and G Pay Excess Charges

 If the thought of paying these Part B Excess Charges bothers you, consider enrolling in Medicare Supplement Plans F or G. Be aware that Plan F is no longer, as of 2020, available to newly-eligible beneficiaries.

 Everyone who chooses these government-regulated add-ons to Medicare doesn’t have to pay excess charges.
 There are currently 10 different types of Medigap plans available, but only those two plan types include excess charge assistance.

 Reimbursement for Excess Charges

-Your medical provider can still fill out the appropriate paperwork to get their Medicare’s share of their payment, even if you’re responsible for excess charges.
-If they’ve opted out of dealing with Medicare entirely (except for cashing checks) then you can file a Medicare Patient’s Request for Payment Form on your own.
+If your medical provider accepts Medicare, they can still fill out the appropriate paperwork to get Medicare’s share of their payment, even if you’re responsible for excess charges.
+If the provider has opted out of dealing with Medicare entirely, Medicare won’t pay them or reimburse the patient.
+For patients who want their secondary insurance to cover a claim after being denied coverage from Medicare, they can file a Medicare Patient’s Request for Payment Form.

 Taking The Next Steps